 CITIZENS WITNESS LIBERATION BY FIRELIGHT

 On this date in 1944 the stolid citizens of Sainte-Mère-Église, located near the center of the Cotentin Peninsula in Normandy, France, retired to their beds on the eve of the largest air- and seaborne invasion in history—Operation Overlord.
-As early as 1942, U.S. military planners had been eyeing this picturesque crossroads town of sturdy two- and three-story homes, shops, and churches solidly built of a whitish-grayish-yellowish limestone unique to the area.
+As early as 1942, U.S. military planners had been eyeing this picturesque crossroads town of roughly 200 sturdy two- and three-story homes, some shops selling eggs, cheese, meat, bread, and wine, and churches solidly built of a whitish-grayish-yellowish limestone unique to the area.
 The town sat on the N13 Road and was located west of Utah and Omaha invasion beaches 6–8 miles away.
 If the Allies could gain control of Sainte-Mère-Église, they could deny German reinforcements the most likely route to the U.S.-assigned landing beaches.
 It would also cut the road and rail links to the vital deepwater port of Cherbourg, a bit more than 30 miles northwest of Utah Beach.
 (Utah was the most westerly of the five Allied landing beaches.)

 Most of the over 13,000 parachutists whose drop zones were in the dark fields around Sainte-Mère-Église and Carentan landed safely in the predawn blackness of June 6.
-However, 20 or so men—primarily from F Company, 505th Parachute Infantry Regiment, 82nd “All American” Division and a few from the 101st Airborne Division (“Screaming Eagles”) as well—accidentally landed in and around the town’s church square, where many were killed by the fleeing German occupiers, their bodies left lying on the pavement or hanging from trees and poles.
+However, 20 or so men—primarily from F Company, 505th Parachute Infantry Regiment, 82nd “All American” Division and a few from the 101st Airborne Division (“Screaming Eagles”) as well—accidentally landed in and around the town’s church square, where many were killed by the German occupiers, their bodies left lying on the pavement or hanging from trees and poles.
 Reinforced at daybreak, the lightly armed sky soldiers held the crossroads and town until fresh additions of U.S. armor and infantry arrived from nearby Utah Beach in the afternoon of June 7.
 Today hanging from the town’s church steeple is a life-size effigy of Pvt.
-John Steele, whose canopy snagged the spire, leaving him dangling helplessly for two hours as one of two witnesses to the carnage and chaos taking place in the churchyard below, the cloud-obscured night sky pierced by the light of a two-story house fire that made the descending paratroopers easy targets for the German defenders.
+John Steele, whose canopy snagged the spire, leaving him dangling helplessly for two hours as one of two witnesses to the carnage and chaos taking place in the churchyard below, the cloud-obscured night sky pierced by the light of a small hay barn fire, evidently caused by a tracer bullet, that made the descending paratroopers easy targets for the German defenders.
 (Steele pretended to be dead.)
 The effigy is a permanent memorial to the brave Americans who liberated the first town in France.

 Although the 82nd Airborne had taken its chief objective, it had landed close to German units and would suffer numerous counterattacks.
 Meanwhile, the sizeable bridgehead established by the Allies’ precisely timed air, naval, and amphibious “shock and shatter” attacks overwhelmed the static German coastal defenses.
 The three British and Canadian beaches (Gold, Juno, and Sword) were joined together on June 7, and a day later they linked up with Omaha Beach.
 By June 12 Utah Beach was incorporated within the 50‑mile front.
 However, the Norman bocage and its maze of thick, tall hedgerows and ditches behind the landing beaches bogged down follow-on operations, not helped by an increasingly determined German defense that slowed Allied progress.